 Despite the difficult circumstances the global pandemic has created, all members of the Trust community are committed to ensuring that quality education remains paramount whether we are able to attend school or not.

 A risk assessment is an important tool in protecting colleagues, pupils, visitors, contractors, etc by analysing hazards and identifying risk reduction measures.

 Risk management is the process whereby the Trust methodically addresses the risks attaching to its objectives and associated activities with the goal of achieving sustained benefit within each activity and across the whole range of activities.

 This policy should be read in conjunction with the NMAT Health and Safety, Lock Down, Safeguarding and Surveillance Policies.

 This policy has been developed to protect all employees, workers, students and visitors from exposure to second hand smoke and to assist compliance with the Health Act 2006.

-Nunthorpe Academy are committed to ensuring that every individual student has every opportunity to achieve full potential.
-Nunthorpe fully support the principles of Inclusive education for all students with additional needs and complies with the Statutory requirement laid out in the DFE’s SEND Code of Practice 0-25 (2014).
+Nunthorpe Muti Academy Trust and all of their Academies are committed to ensuring that every individual student has every opportunity to achieve full potential.
+NMAT fully support the principles of Inclusive Education for all students with additional needs and complies with the statutory requirement laid out in the DFE’s SEND Code of Practice 0-25 (2014).

 The SMSC development of our students is central to the ethos pedagogy of Nunthorpe Academy.
 This policy defines what we mean by SMSC development and outlines strategies to secure its development in all of our students.

-Our 11-16 uniform aims to ensure all students maintain a professional, business-like appearance in keeping with Nunthorpe’s exceptionally high standards and expectations.
-The uniform is designed to be affordable for all our families and our policy is kept under regular review through consultation with stakeholders.
+Our 11-16 uniform aims to ensure all students maintain a professional, business-like appearance in keeping with Nunthorpe Academy’s exceptionally high standards and expectations.